 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts in a hospital clinical setting.
 Direct supervision is provided by the clinical professional.
 This is an unpaid paramedic level one clinical experience.

-Prerequisite: Concurrent enrollment in EMSP 2444.
+Prerequisite: Admission to the program and Concurrent enrollment in EMSP 2444.